-Vacation entitlements are accrued for as earned by the employee.
-Values are derived by the employees current wage rate and vacation entitlement, unless specified otherwise in employment contracts or union agreements f) Future accounting pronouncements
+Vacation entitlements are accrued as earned by the employee.
+Values are derived by the employees current wage rate and vacation entitlement, unless specified otherwise in employment contracts.

+f) Future accounting pronouncements

-These standards and amendments were not yet effective for the year ended December 31, 2021, and have therefore not been applied in preparing these consolidated financial statements.
+These standards and amendments were not yet effective for the year ended December 31, 2022, and have therefore not been applied in preparing these consolidated financial statements.
 Management is currently assessing the impact of the following accounting standards updates on the future consolidated financial statements.